TheN-group/untitled-tag-game-files/README.md

 - For contributors to know if their submission is added to the game.
 - For [tagging.wiki](https://tagging.wiki/) editors to know what stuff is missing.
+- To view additions and removal of content
+- Know which maps is unavailable or not in the voting poll